AlexandraBoghiu/e-Ticketing-Platform/README.md

   The admin can create cultural events (Movies, Concerts), sports events (Football Matches), update and delete them.
 The events can be given sponsors and a location.
 In addition, the admin can create, update, and delete users, can display data about customers, events, sponsors and can buy event tickets for any user.
   Each user is assigned a temporary password which they can change later.
 He logs into his account, from where he can search for events, view sponsors and buy tickets.

-  I attached a txt file with some example inputs to make testing easier.
+  I attached a txt file in stage1 branch with some example inputs to make testing easier.
 The admin has a "change" method which switches from an "admin" account to a "client" one for testing purposes.
 To log in as a user (after creating one as an admin), enter "tempPassword" as password.

 Stage I
 1) System definition